Edward Dorr Griffin Professor of Comparative Literature

 My books include Interpreting Anime (2018) and Sublime Voices: Science and Fiction in the Work of Abe Kōbō (2009).
 I have also co-edited many volumes of criticism focused on anime and Japanese popular culture: Robot Ghosts and Wired Dreams: Japanese Science Fiction from Origins to Anime (2007), and the first ten volumes of the University of Minnesota Press's Mechademia series, for work on Japanese anime, manga, and the fan arts (2006-2015).

 I am exploring visual and digital media not only as objects of analysis but also as vehicles for my own critical work and teaching.
 In 2021–22 I curated Repro Japan, an art exhibition on Japanese popular culture at the Williams College Museum of Art.
-My past efforts have included a virtual art museum inside the multi-user online world of Second Life, and a short animated film introducing concepts in poststructuralist literary theory.
+My earlier efforts have included a virtual art museum inside the multi-user online world of Second Life, and a short animated film introducing concepts in poststructuralist literary theory.

 A popular section of this site is "Japanese for Your Mac," which has information about working with Japanese on Macintosh computers.